Ceici92/CeciliasPortofolio/content/portfolio/Arteria.md

 Thus, they need to instantly see the state of the entire building, but also to be able to navigate and have a precise view of each floor or each room.

-### The Thingsboard's interface
+#### The Thingsboard's interface

 The interface was done with Thingsboard, an open-source IoT platform for data visualization and device management.
-Therefore, I did not have to code entirely new dashboards, and I could customize the exiting and create (through html, css, and javaScript) entirely new widgets.
+Therefore, I did not have to code entirely new dashboards, and I could customize the exiting and create (**through html, css, and javaScript**) entirely new widgets.

 The interface was at its premise and only had one type of dashboard for all the clients.
-Apart from the lack of distinction between the activities of the farmerss, at first sigh the client may not see the information he wants.
+Apart from the lack of distinction between the activities of the farmers, at first sigh the client may not see the information he wants.

 ![Dashboard](https://ceici92.github.io/CeciliasPortofolio/img/Arteria/Screenshots/Dashboard1.JPG)